aaron-grau/curic/react/projects/widgets/README.md

 interactive widgets.
 Before we get started, however, we need to set up our project with `npm`.

-Build a new React NPM project from scratch like you [did this weekend][npm-demo-link] but change your webpack entry point to be `widgets.jsx`.
-Don't forget to [set up Git to play nicely with NPM][git-npm-reading].
+Build a new React NPM project from scratch like you
+[did in the 'Getting Started' homework][getting_started] but change your webpack entry point to be `widgets.jsx`.

-Your `widgets.jsx` should look a lot like `hello_world.jsx` from the weekend exercise: one binding point where you call `ReactDOM.render`, and one meta-component that will instantiate all the other components in its `render` method.
-Name your meta-component `Widgets`.

-The reason we do it this way is to avoid having multiple Virtual DOMs.
-If we were to bind each widget to a separate place in our HTML, we would have as many React DOM trees as we have components, which is inefficient and hard to manage.
+Your `widgets.jsx` should look have `DOMContentLoaded` listener that calls `ReactDOM.render()` with a `Widgets` component and a `root` DOM element as the hook.

-Lastly, we won't be using jQuery for this project.
+Lastly, we won't be using `jQuery` for this project.
 If you're not sure how to do something without it, use Google as a resource and ask a TA if needed.

 [npm-demo-link]: ../../readings/npm_reading.md
 [git-npm-reading]: ../../readings/git_and_npm.md

-## React Component Refresher

-* Create components with `React.createClass`.
-* Render components onto the page using `ReactDOM.render`.
-* React will automatically re-render when a component's state changes.

 ## Running a Simple Server